Company IT and operations leaders ranked digital transformation as the number one competitive risk in 2019.

 Even with the raging waters of information available to you, making real change is an exclusive journey.
 Digital transformation is unique to every business.
 It looks different in the retail industry vs. manufacturing.
 And it varies across lines from credit unions to hospitality.

-As you size up the competition, don’t stick to standardized best practices alone.
+As you size up the competition for your digitial transformation, don’t stick to standardized best practices alone.
 Here’s what you’re missing out on when you do.